Angus & Julia Stone: 2017: Snow

-2021–present: Life Is Strange and Cape Forestier
+2021–2024: Life Is Strange and Cape Forestier

 On 20 August 2021, Angus and Julia Stone released Life is Strange, their first release through a new recording deal with BMG.
-The album is pitched as "unexpected, unguarded, unforgettable" and led by the single "Love Song".
+The album was pitched as "unexpected, unguarded, unforgettable" and led by the single "Love Song".
 The album was created as a soundtrack to the 2021 video game Life Is Strange: True Colors.

-In early 2023, American star Post Malone was opening for the American band Red Hot Chili Peppers in Melbourne, when Angus Stone was invited on stage.
+In early 2023, Post Malone was opening for the American band Red Hot Chili Peppers in Melbourne, when Angus Stone was invited on stage.
 Malone and Stone proceeded to perform "Big Jet Plane" together.
-This happened a couple months after a video of Malone was released, talking to American rapper Swae Lee about how he could sample the song.
+This happened a dfew months after a video of Malone was released, talking to American rapper Swae Lee about how he could sample the song.
 A recording of the performance was uploaded onto Malone's YouTube page on 16 May 2023.

-In April 2024, the siblings returned to Triple J's weekly segment Like a Version, where they covered Scottish singer-songwriter Lewis Capaldi's hit single "Someone You Loved".
+In April 2024, the siblings returned to Triple J's weekly segment Like a Version, where they covered Scottish singer-songwriter Lewis Capaldi's "Someone You Loved".
 They also performed a live version of their single "Cape Forestier".

 In February 2024, the duo announced their fifth studio album, Cape Forestier, would be released in May 2024.
 The duo also released the single "The Wedding Song" on 9 February.
 On 8 March, they released the album's title track, "Cape Forestier".
 Cape Forestier was released on 10 May 2024.

-In August 2024, the duo's Australian leg of their Living Room Sessions show was opened by Cloe Wilder, performing her latest EP, Cliff Diving.
-Cloe Wilder is an 18 year-old American-born indie and alternative pop artist.
+2026: Karaoke Bar

+In May 2026, the duo announced their sixth studio album, Karaoke Bar.
+The album was created across multiple locations in Greece, France and Australia.
+The album's title track was also shared as its lead single on the same day.
+The album was released on 4 September 2026.